 The DEA also sponsors a National Prescription Drug Take-Back Day event twice a year, usually on Saturdays in April and October.
 During these events, you can drop off your unused and expired medications at police stations, fire stations and other local civic centers designated as official drop-off sites.

 Any type of unused or expired medication — including over-the-counter drugs such as cough syrup or antihistamines, and even veterinary medicines — can be dropped off on these days for proper disposal by law-enforcement personnel.

-Bringing prescriptions back to MD Anderson
+Bring prescriptions back to MD Anderson

-“Our pharmacies do accept some medications, but we can’t keep any controlled substances,” says Pharmacy Resident Devlin Smith.
+“Our pharmacies do accept some medications, but we can’t keep any controlled substances,” says Pharmacy resident Devlin Smith.
 “So patients and caregivers will need to spend a few minutes here.
 That way, we can look through their medicines and return any we can’t accept.”

 How to dispose of medicines at home